Everest Base Camp Helicopter Tour with Landing

 7.30 to 7.45 am Fly on to Hotel Everest View (or Kongde View Resort)

-As the helicopter will be flying to the Everest Base camp at very high altitudes of over 5,500m, we need to reduce the weight.
-If you are in a group of 4 or 5 people (the usual maximum for any trip), you will be divided into two.
+We need to reduce the weight as the helicopter will fly to the Everest Base camp at high altitudes of over 5,500m.
+You will be in a group of 4 or 5 people (the usual maximum for any trip), and we will do two shuttles from Pheriche.

 In addition, the human body cannot transition from 1,400m (Kathmandu) to over 5,500m in a couple of hours!
 While it is perfectly safe to make this trip (we do not expect anyone to suffer from altitude sickness), we don’t want to spend too long at a high altitude.